-Certificate Pinning on Mobile schema
+Certificate Pinning in Mobile SDK

-In this guide, we'll walk you through the process of SSL pinning on Android, focusing on the generation of a certificate public hash key and its integration into the Android Network Security Configuration.
+This guide explains the process of SSL pinning on Android, focusing on the generation of a certificate public hash key and its integration into the Android Network Security Configuration.

-openssl s_client -connect your-server.com:443 -showcerts < /dev/null | openssl x509 -outform der > server_cert.der
+openssl s_client -connect <your-server-domain>:443 -showcerts < /dev/null | openssl x509 -outform der > server_cert.der

-2. After generating the certificate, create a public key in a pem file.
-Replace the name server_cert with the name generated in step 1.
+2. After generating the certificate, create a public key in a .pem file.
+Replace the name <server_cert> with the name generated in step 1.

-openssl x509 -inform der -in server_cert.der -pubkey -noout > server_cert_public_key.pem
+openssl x509 -inform der -in <server_cert>.der -pubkey -noout > <server_cert_public_key>.pem

-cat server_cert_public_key.pem | openssl rsa -pubin -outform der | openssl dgst -sha256 -binary | openssl enc -base64
+cat <server_cert_public_key>.pem | openssl rsa -pubin -outform der | openssl dgst -sha256 -binary | openssl enc -base64

-4. To insert the public hash key into Android network security configuration, open your AndroidManifest.xml file and add the following <network-security-config> block within the <application> element:
+4. To insert the public hash key into Android network security configuration, open your AndroidManifest.xml file and add the following network-security-config block within the application element:

 <application>